JocysCom/UMQF/MORA/analysis/hitler-kershaw/entities/hitler-actions.md

 10,000,000 × -0.04785 = **-478,500**

 ### 4 NSDAP Members - victims of authoritarian reorganization

+Context: In July 1921, Hitler resigned from the party to force the committee's hand, demanding "dictatorial powers" as the condition for his return.
+He successfully imposed a new constitution that abolished internal democracy, granting him "sole responsibility" and absolute authority over the movement.

 • ΔOS(Members) = -0.20 (Subjugation of will to Führer principle, loss of democratic rights within party)
 • VSA(Members) = 0.58